If you have gained a genuine self-knowledge, you suspect that others have not.

 Shame is the golden inspirer.
 ‘Art is born of humiliation,’ as Auden said and Van Gogh proved.
 Shame is the charcoal, which the pressure of imagination condenses to the hard diamond of thought.

-3 Guilt inculcates awareness
+4 Guilt inculcates self-knowledge

 Guilt is morally infertile but creatively fruitful, quickening our invention of sins and our hypocrisy in excusing them.